 The vouchers are "virtual".
 They can only be used as part of a collective initiative such as this.

 Each premises can only register once for a residential or a business voucher.
 Residential vouchers are worth £1,500, and Business vouchers are worth £3,500 towards the cost of installing fibre.

 You can sign up whether you own or rent your house, as long as you commit to a new full fibre broadband service (see below).
 The existing copper connection remains for future occupants.
 If you are renting, your landlord will most likely be supportive as full fibre makes the property more attractive.

 We have now collected sufficient pledges to move forward, and in the next few weeks DCMS will email all those who signed up to re-confirm their commitment, which releases the voucher funds.
 We will email all those who have signed up when we know when these emails are coming.

 There is still an opportunity to be included to ensure the OpenReach network is built to cover your property - to do so please fill in our sign up form.

 I run a business, how does it work?

 To qualify, a small or medium sized business must be turning over less than £25 million per annum.
 You can be a limited company, sole trader, self-employed, or charity.
 If it is on your tax return, it's ok!

 Or, if you can prove you are a business in other ways, you can also request a business voucher.
-If proof is required by DCMS, the following is accepted: VAT registration; Charity Registration: HMRC notification; sole trader UTR number; certification of incorporation (limited companies); business bank account statement issued within the last three months; non-domestic rates reference.
+If proof is required by DCMS, the following is accepted: VAT registration; Charity Registration; HMRC notification; sole trader UTR number; certification of incorporation (for limited companies); business bank account statement issued within the last three months; or a non-domestic rates reference.
 Other documentation, such as business-related utility bills, may be acceptable in certain circumstances if combined with other documentation.